 Given the shortage of drivers currently facing the truck industry, there’s a constant need to keep recruiting truck drivers.
-While hiring, training and retaining drivers over the long-term is crucially important, and presents its own challenges, it all begins with recruitment of the right candidates.
+Hiring, training, and retaining drivers over the long-term is crucially important.
+At the end of the day, it all begins with recruitment of the right candidates.

 If you can’t attract talent and recruit them into the organization, you won’t be able to even think about retaining them to meet the demands of the market.
 These four tips will help you improve truck driver recruiting.